Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Biologically motivated application: Floral electrical fields

-Regarding the perturbation fields, Fig.~\ref{fig:uni-flower-VE} shows the effect of floral geometry.
+Regarding the perturbation fields, Figure \ref{fig:uni-flower-VE} shows the effect of floral geometry.
 The petal tip effects at $ r = 2$ are comparatively stronger due to the larger local gradients.
 As $r$ increases, the perturbation fields reduce more quickly compared to the potential, as is expected, due to the $1/r$ relationship for the electrical fields compared to the $\log(r)$ dependency of the potentials.
-Crucially, the electrical field strengths and variation thereof are the largest contributor to the conveyance of information since these affect the overall force felt by an arthropod's mechanosensors \cite{sutton2016mechanosensory, rpalmer2021analysis, palmer2022mechanics}.
-Overall, flower morphology leads to distinct perturbation forms indicating that a flower in a uniform electrical field can display information about its morphology at distance through electrical fields.
-By $r = 4$ the variation is $\mathcal{O}(10^{-3})$, yet considering the acute sensitivity of arthropod mechanosensors and the non-dimensionalised results, it is not unreasonable to conclude that these variations will be detectable and determinable by an arthropod (discussed further in \cref{sec:conc}).
+Crucially, the electrical field strengths and variation thereof are the largest contributors to the conveyance of information since these affect the overall force felt by an arthropod's mechanosensors \cite{sutton2016mechanosensory, rpalmer2021analysis, palmer2022mechanics}.
+Overall, flower morphology leads to distinct perturbation forms indicating that a flower in a uniform electrical field can display information about its morphology at a distance through electrical fields.
+By $r = 4$, the variation is $\mathcal{O}(10^{-3})$, yet considering the acute sensitivity of arthropod mechanosensors and the nondimensionalised results, it is not unreasonable to conclude that these variations will be detectable and determinable by an arthropod (discussed further in \cref{sec:conc}).

-Finally of note, due to the non-dimensionalisation, the only other parameter to vary here is the relative permittivity of the flower.
-In Fig.~\ref{fig:uni-flower-perm}, we compare the flower perturbation field and potential of a three petal flower for different permittivities $\epsilon_R = 2, 10, 50, 250$ at distance $r = 2$.
+Finally of note is the fact that, due to the nondimensionalisation, the only other parameter to vary here is the relative permittivity of the flower.
+In Figure \ref{fig:uni-flower-perm}, we compare the flower perturbation field and potential of a three petal flower for different permittivities $\epsilon_R = 2, 10, 50, 250$ at distance $r = 2$.
 For small values, any variation in the relative permittivity has a larger effect on the perturbation field and potential.
 Yet, for values of $\epsilon_R \sim \mathcal{O}(10)$, less variation is seen as the field tends to a limit.
 Therefore, our results for $\epsilon_R = 20$ reasonably represent the characteristics of biological scenarios and where $\epsilon_R$ may vary between species.